-- Don't send bulk email: When you want to send an email to a large group of people, System One might not the right solution.
+- Don't send bulk email: If you want to send an email to a large group of people, System One might not be the right solution.
 Have a look at Mailchimp for instance.

-- Avoid certain words/phrases: Content filters might be triggered by words or phrases very common to spam emails.
+- Avoid certain words/phrases: Content filters might be triggered by words or phrases that are very common to spam emails.

 - Avoid overly rich footers: When you have a lot of images in the signature of your email, the email might be classified as a newsletter.

 What if your email ends up in a spam folder?

 There are many different spam filtering solutions, configured by many different system administrators who can all make up their own filter rules.
 It will happen that your email ends up sometimes in a spam folder.